Star Trek project

 I think the decent reason why the Feds don't use cloaks is that 99.9% of the time in TOS they are doing mundane stuff which we never see.
 A waste of resources, unlike for the more warlike Klingons and Romulans.
 Also don't need three samey factions on-screen (unseen, heh).
 Fans are very focused on ship battles and combat specs, but a federation person might be more excited about scanning the weird toads on planet Khryll-5 or getting slightly improved bio filters, higher efficiency replicators (larger rations), or an extra holodeck suite.

 I could throw in some catastrophe to rein things in.
-I'm not keen on catastrophes and big events (I wouldn't do a "burn" thing)... but I suppose something... let's say a swarm of space-wildlife preservation drones escorting some space jellies is passing through the home sectors (or entire alpha quadrant) and everyone has to turtle up for decades as the mysterious advanced drones are single minded and aggressive, easily disabling any roaming ships (similar to the Whale Probe).
+I'm not keen on catastrophes and big events (I wouldn't do a "The Burn" thing)... but I suppose something... let's say a swarm of space-wildlife preservation drones escorting some space jellies is passing through the home sectors (or entire alpha quadrant) and everyone has to turtle up for decades as the mysterious advanced drones are single minded and aggressive, easily disabling any roaming ships (similar to the Whale Probe).
 Perhaps some ship had tried to shoot a space jelly and the drones were like Nope - Big nopes for all of you ants.

 Some of these disabled ships were doomed, whilst others perhaps limped to nearby worlds under improvised "sail" power.
 Some colonies (having been severed from the UFP) might've gone rogue, though FTL communications is probably possible.
 Maybe the UFP and Klingons were just about to start a brawl (Klingons noticing the weakened UFP after the Romulan conflict) and the whole show just got cancelled, their impotent fleets adrift to... form a weird community in space?
 Remain mysteriously lost forever?
 Become a haunted graveyard?
 Then there would be alien visitors trapped on Earth for decades leading to... things, like half-Vulcans.
 Extra material for the TOS era story playground.